Calif Realtor Admits Role in Mortgage Fraud Case

 FRESNO, Calif. -- A key figure in the Crisp & Cole mortgage fraud ring testified Wednesday that Julie Farmer -- the lone defendant in the case to go to trial -- was definitely part of the "scheme" to buy and sell local properties with falsified documents, something that later cost banks millions.

-Philadelphia Man Pleads Guilty in Multi-Million-Dollar Mortgage Fraud Scheme
+Bethel Park Man Charged in Mortgage Fraud Scheme